 Smaller laboratories have an opportunity to grow their businesses by offering their own end-to-end testing services, the founder of PreciseMDX says.

-Prior to the pandemic, the U.S. Centers for Disease Control and Prevention estimated that U.S. physicians ordered about 14 billion laboratory tests each year that were processed at about 260,000 labs.
+Prior to the pandemic, the U.S. Centers for Disease Control and Prevention estimated that U.S. physicians ordered about 14 billion laboratory tests each year for consumers that were processed at about 260,000 labs.

 While patients delaying care during the pandemic may have reduced the number of routine labs, about 750,000 COVID-19 tests are performed each day, which explains the huge increase in the number of accredited labs in the past two years.